-Application and admission Economic Psychology - international procedure
+Application and admission: Economic Psychology - international procedure

 a) Check your eligibility

-1. Educational background/diplomas
+1. Educational background

-- Bachelor's and/or a Master's degree in psychology e.g. Psychology and Sociology, but not with a degree in, for example, Marketing and Communication, Economics, or Business Studies.
+- Bachelor's and/or a Master's degree in psychology, e.g., Psychology and Sociology, but not with a degree in, for example, Marketing and Communication, Economics, or Business Studies.
 No exemptions can be made.

 - Advanced knowledge in research methods and statistics, specifically quantitative research.

-- Knowledge of relevant subjects in the field of Social Psychology, Economic Psychology or Work and Organizational Psychology.
+- Knowledge of relevant subjects in the field of Social Psychology, Economic Psychology, or Work and Organizational Psychology.

-2. English language proficiency
+2. English language requirements

 - The test results must not be older than two years at the time of application.

 - We do not accept a combination of test results on different test dates, e.g., TOEFL's 'My Best Scores'.